-Seventy years ago, on August 14, 1945, World War II came to an end when Emperor Hirohito of Japan signed his acceptance of the Potsdam Declaration demanding unconditional surrender to the Allies.
-The surrender was announced in the United States at 7pm Eastern War Savings Time.
+Seventy-five years ago, on August 14, 1945, World War II came to an end when Emperor Hirohito of Japan signed his acceptance of the Potsdam Declaration demanding unconditional surrender to the Allies.
+The surrender was announced in the United States at 7 pm Eastern War Savings Time.

-The following day, August 15, was officially proclaimed V-J Day (Victory in Japan), a day of celebration and thanksgiving.
+The following day, August 15, was officially proclaimed V-J Day (Victory in Japan) in the US, a day of celebration and thanksgiving.

-It’s hard for us to imagine the extreme jubilation that erupted seventy years ago today.
+It’s hard for us to imagine the extreme jubilation that erupted seventy-five years ago today.

 Take a moment today and imagine.
 Imagine the jubilation, the sense of relief that the horror was over, that you would survive, that those around you would survive, that you could go on with your life and pursue your dreams.

 Take a moment today and give thanks.
-Thank the veterans, and nurses, and home front workers who made that victory possible.
+Thank the servicemen, servicewomen, and home front workers who made that victory possible.
 Thank the members of our armed forces today who continue to keep us safe.
 And thank the Lord for strengthening us and watching over us.

 Take a moment today and celebrate!